How to Make Low Carb Ice Cream with Matcha Tea Powder

 Is Matcha Healthier than Coffee?

-If someone offered me a cup of Matcha Tea, I would accept it without hesitation.
+If someone offered me a cup of matcha tea, I would accept it without hesitation.
 Here’s why:

 • Matcha is abundant in antioxidants compared to coffee and provides a sustained energy boost.
 Additionally, it helps to keep you alert for an extended period without causing a spike in blood sugar levels.